Anthony Woods: Early life and education

-Career

 Military service

 Woods was commissioned in the United States Army as a second lieutenant in the Armor branch and began the Armor Officer Basic Course at Fort Knox, Kentucky, in July 2003.
 While there, he volunteered for his first deployment to Iraq to lead a platoon of National Guard soldiers.
 Woods deployed to the Diyala province of Iraq, where he served for eleven months.

-Woods returned from this deployment to the U.S. in January, 2005 and was transferred from Fort Bragg to Fort Carson, Colorado.
-Later that year, in June, 2005, he made his second deployment to Iraq with the 3rd Armored Cavalry Regiment.
+Woods returned from this deployment to the U.S. in January 2005 and was transferred from Fort Bragg to Fort Carson, Colorado.
+Later that year, in June 2005, he made his second deployment to Iraq with the 3rd Armored Cavalry Regiment.

 Upon return from his second deployment, the Army selected Woods to teach at West Point, an unusual appointment for so junior an officer and one which would require him to earn a graduate degree first.
-That year, he matriculated to the John F. Kennedy School of Government at Harvard University where he studied for a master's degree in public policy.
+That year, he enrolled at the John F. Kennedy School of Government at Harvard University, where he studied for a master's degree in public policy.

-While at Harvard, Woods volunteered to mentor low-income minorities applying to college and numerous other community leadership activities, including co-founding the first student chapter of the Fuller Center for Housing, and making three trips to New Orleans to assist families struggling to rebuild following Hurricane Katrina.
-For this work, he was among a group of students awarded the Robert F. Kennedy Public Service Award.During the summer of 2007, Woods co-led a group of thirty cyclists across the U.S. to raise money for Habitat for Humanity through a non-profit group known as Bike & Build.
-The trip took them from the Outer Banks of North Carolina to San Diego, California.
-The group raised over $130,000 and built homes in five different states during the course of the trip across the United States.
+While at Harvard, Woods volunteered to mentor low-income minorities applying to college and numerous other community leadership activities, including co-founding the first student chapter of The Fuller Center for Housing and making three trips to New Orleans to assist families struggling to rebuild following Hurricane Katrina.
+He was among a group of students awarded the Robert F. Kennedy Public Service Award for this work.During the summer of 2007, Woods co-led a group of thirty cyclists across the U.S. to raise money for Habitat for Humanity through a non-profit group known as Bike & Build.
+The trip took them across the United States from the Outer Banks of North Carolina to San Diego, California.
+The group raised over $130,000 and built homes in five states during their trip.

-Prior to graduation in 2008, Woods competed to speak at Harvard's annual commencement and was one of three students chosen to give a commencement speech.
+Before graduating in 2008, Woods competed for the opportunity to speak at Harvard's annual commencement and was selected as one of three students to deliver a commencement speech.

 Shortly after graduation, Woods reported to Fort Knox, Kentucky, for the Armor Captain's Career Course.
-Shortly thereafter, Woods outed himself as gay, and was subsequently discharged under the government's now repealed “Don't ask, don't tell” policy.
+Shortly thereafter, Woods outed himself as gay and was subsequently discharged under the government's now-repealed “Don't ask, don't tell” policy.
 For this decision, Woods was ordered to reimburse the Army for the $35,000 tuition paid on his behalf to attend Harvard.
 In December 2008, the U.S. Army completed the discharge process for Woods.

+In 2014, Woods joined the United States Army Reserve as a major in military intelligence.

-Later career
+Civilian career

-After his honorable discharge from the Army, Woods worked as an aide for Governor David Paterson of New York.